ashutoshraims/dataset/provider/dataset-gcp/README.md

 - resolver creates a data source, connects to the resource, remembers the datasource
 - resolver gives the datasource to the mapper in the Resolution object
-- Google Cloud resolvers do not receive special properties from the Partition service for connection, because the location of the resources is unambiguously known - they are in the GCP project.
+- Google Cloud resolvers do not receive special properties from the Partition service for connection, because the location of the resources is unambiguously known - they are in the Google Cloud project.
 And credentials are also not needed - access to data is made on behalf of the Google Identity SA under which the service itself is launched.
-Therefore, resolver takes only the value of the **projectId** property from PartitionInfo and uses it to connect to a resource in the corresponding GCP project.
+Therefore, resolver takes only the value of the **projectId** property from PartitionInfo and uses it to connect to a resource in the corresponding Google Cloud project.

 # Configuration